google/docsy/userguide/content/en/docs/adding-content/repository-links.md

 ---
-title: Repository Links
+title: Repository Links and other page information
+linkTitle: Repo links and page info
 weight: 9
-description: Help your users interact with your source repository.
+description: Help your users interact with page source and view page-source information.
 ---

 The Docsy [docs and blog layouts](/docs/adding-content/content/#adding-docs-and-blog-posts) include links for readers to edit the page or create issues for your docs or project via your site's source repository.
 The current generated links for each docs or blog page are: